-- (1) The Board may set time limits for recognition of prior study or relevant work experience used for academic credit, provided any maximum set is less than 10 years prior to the date of completion of the course. - (2) The Board, or Board President, on the recommendation of a faculty, may waive the credit limitation for a particular person or student.
+- (1) The Board may set time limits for recognition of prior study or relevant work experience used for academic credit, provided any maximum set is less than 10 years prior to the date of completion of the course. - (2) The Board, Board President, or a dean, may, on the recommendation of a faculty, waive the credit limitation for a particular person or student.